Swonkie/RawTerm/README.md

 It supports Unicode, including emojis.
 If you get invalid characters, make sure your terminal is configured to use UTF8 encoding.

+Don't use the terminal in Xcode or Swift Playgrounds for testing — use a fully functional, standalone terminal.

 ## Using Package.swift

 ```Swift